-Apply online using the VA's VONAPP program you can attach copies of your DD214 or any other documentation you think is necessary when you submit your online application.
+Apply online using the VA's Vets.gov website.
+You can attach copies of your DD214 or any other documentation you think is necessary when you submit your online application.

 Tip: You should speak to a counselor in your Voluntary Education Services Office to determine if you are eligible to participate in the GI-Bill Buy-up program before you start using your GI Bill.
 It could be worth up to an extra $5,400 in benefits.